fabiangeissler/kicad-mod-gerber-import/README.md

 Although it might work, the intention never was to import whole PCBs.

 ## Progress
 Until now only the import of gerber files with polygon regions is implemented.
 All other gerber primitives will not be converted.
+A more cleaned up version supporting mutiple gerber layers and more primitives is developed in the dev branch.

 ## How to use
 * Start the script.